Retirement ‘super savers' tend to have the biggest 401(k) balances. Here's what they do differently

 Recent data shows savers are making progress.

-Fidelity found that average total 401(k) savings rose to 14.2% during the first quarter of 2024, based on employee and employer contributions — the closest it has ever been to the firm's recommended 15% savings rate.
+Fidelity found that the average total 401(k) savings rate in its plans rose to 14.2% during the first quarter of 2024, based on employee and employer contributions — the closest it has ever been to the firm's recommended 15% savings rate.

-In 2023, according to Vanguard, the average combined savings rate was an estimated 11.7%, matching a record high from 2022.
+In 2023, Vanguard found that the average combined savings rate in its plans was an estimated 11.7%, matching a record high from 2022.

 About 60% of employees in automatic enrollment plans are enrolled at deferral rates of 4% or higher, according to Vanguard.
 Automatic annual savings increases help drive that rate higher.

-Having an example may also help those individuals better manage other aspects of their financial lives, like budgeting, spending, increasing their earning potential or seeking higher paying jobs or careers, Collinson said.
+Having an example may also help those savers better manage other aspects of their financial lives, such as budgeting, spending, increasing their earning potential or seeking higher-paying jobs or careers, Collinson said.

 Optimally, 401(k) savers should strive to increase their savings rate by 1% per year until they hit that target, according to Jenkin.